francuzadam/francuzadam.github.io/_pages/about.md

 Data Analytics
 ======
 Data analytics involves examining large volumes of data to uncover hidden patterns, correlations, and insights.
-It helps organizations make informed decisions, optimize operations, and predict future trends.
+It helps organizations make informed decisions, optimize operations, and predict future trends:

-**Benefits:**
 - Informed decision-making based on data-driven insights
 - Identification of inefficiencies and opportunities
 - Enhanced forecasting and trend analysis